 Located between Nevis and Antigua, the tiny, lush island of Montserrat feels a long way away from more popular Caribbean islands like Jamaica and the Dominican Republic.
 Though an active volcano has restricted access to the southern part of Montserrat, the northern half remains a gorgeous tropical getaway with a quiet vibe and plenty of activities for visitors to enjoy.
 You can view the volcano via helicopter, hike through miles of rainforest teeming with wildlife, veg out on a black sand beach, or engage in a variety of boating excursions and watersports.

-Where to Stay: For sweeping sea views and a welcoming vibe, stay at the family-run Gingerbread Manor.
+Where to Stay: For sweeping sea views and a welcoming vibe, stay at the family-run Gingerbread Hill.
 Lodging options range from an affordable efficiency unit to the aptly named Heavenly Suite with its two private verandahs.